ENVISION: The Blueprint for Sustainable Infrastructure

 Infrastructure is the way our roads are built and how they connect with one another.
 It’s the buildings where we live and work, and provides a basis for personal security, public health, and it impacts the economic viability and competitiveness of our cities.

 It’s important.
-Yet, in today’s world, infrastructure is often underfunded and overlooked until it breaks down and communities are impacted.
+Yet, in today’s world, infrastructure is often underfunded and overlooked until it breaks down and impacts a community.

-In 2017, United Nations Secretary General Antonio Gutteres stated, “Infrastructure investment will be crucial.
+The United Nations Secretary General Antonio Gutteres has stated, “Infrastructure investment will be crucial.
 The world should adopt a simple rule: if big infrastructure projects are not green [sustainable], they should not be given the green light.
 Otherwise, we will be locked into bad choices for decades to come.”

-Envision provides a consistent, consensus-based framework for assessing sustainability and resilience in infrastructure.
-Envision:
+Envision provides a consistent, consensus-based framework for assessing sustainability, resiliency, and equity in civil infrastructure.

-Envision recognizes resource constraints and the diversity of mandates, schedules, budget cycles and funding sources.
-For that reason, external benefits, most notably, how well infrastructure projects contribute to the efficiency and long-term sustainability of communities the projects serve is paramount.
+Envision recognizes resource constraints and the diversity of mandates, schedules, budget cycles, and funding sources.
 Envision not only asks are we doing the project right, but also are we doing the right project?